Municipal Elections in South Lebanon: Jezzine Leads in Voter Turnout

 ©Al Markazia

-The municipal and mukhtar elections were launched on Saturday at 7 a.m. in the mohafazats of South Lebanon and Nabatiyeh.
+The municipal and mokhtar elections began on Saturday at 7:00 a.m. in the governorates of South Lebanon and Nabatieh.

 Among the most notable incidents, a candidate from the “Sour Madinati” list, Hassib Aoudeh, was reportedly assaulted at the School of Tyre.
 While speaking with a journalist, he was verbally harassed by supporters of the rival list.
 When he protested, they violently attacked him and beat him severely.